hu-macsy/lama_old/scai/doc/sphinx/installation/configuration.rst

 Check
 """""

 If no fatal cmake errors occured during the configuration in the end we print a full summary of the configuration.
-It should look slightly the same as this:
+It should look slightly the same as this and give you an overview of all used libraries and all set options:

 .. code-block:: bash